gdbroman/broman.blog/_posts/2020/2020-12-16-bad-horse-good-horse.md

 Naturally, we’d all want to be a good horse.

-*But*, he says, it does not matter what we choose.
+*But* - he says - it does not matter what we choose.
 And the bad horse is also better.
 This is zen.

 Analogously, bad parents are the best parents.
 Good childhoods do not equip people for life.